 The music of American composer Andrea Reinkemeyer has been described as, “haunting,” “clever, funky, jazzy and virtuosic” (Detroit Free Press, Schenectady Daily Gazette).
 She is interested in the interplay and intersection of visual metaphors, nature, and sound to create lush melodic lines and textures teeming with new timbres set against churning rhythmic figures.

 Ms. Reinkemeyer is a free-lance composer, enjoying recent commissions from: Albany (NY) Symphony Orchestra, H. Robert Reynolds and The Detroit Chamber Winds & Strings, Jeffrey Heisler for the Primary Colors Trio, Miller Asbill and the Texas Tech University Concert Band, The Wild Swan Theater, Iowa Music Teachers’ Association, Kyle Acuncius, Natalie Haworth-Liu, Jay Bordeleau, Alan Huckleberry, Tayva Singer, and Kathryn Hallor, artists Carol Jacobsen and Patricia Olynyk.
-Upcoming projects include a new orchestral work for the Albany Symphony’s 2015 American Music Festival and a large-scale work for Rodney Dorsey and the University of Oregon Wind Ensemble and Chamber Choir on text by Artis Henderson, and a new work for Asculta!
-Woodwind Quintet.
+Upcoming commissioned projects include: a new orchestral work, NaamJai (Liquid Heart), for the Albany Symphony’s 2015 American Music Festival and a large-scale work for Rodney Dorsey and the University of Oregon Wind Ensemble and Chamber Choir on text by Artis Henderson to be premiered in May 2016.

 Her music has been performed both nationally and internationally, by the American Composers Orchestra Underwood New Music Readings, North-South Chamber Orchestra, The Fire Wire Ensemble, Great Noise Ensemble, Thailand International Composition Festival, the University of Michigan Symphony Orchestra and Concert Band, Northern Arizona University Percussion Ensemble, Pacific Rim Gamelan, and new music ensembles at: Bowling Green State University, University of Wisconsin-Whitewater, and Susquehanna University.
 Her electroacoustic compositions have been performed on the SEAMUS Conference, Spark Electronic Music Festival, University of Central Missouri New Music Festival, Electronic Music Midwest Festival, and Threshold Electronic Music Festival.
 Her music has also received recognition from the International Alliance of Women in Music.